-Applicants must present information describing the experience and qualifications of the organization to carry out the proposal.
+The applicant must present information describing the experience and qualifications of the organization to carry out the proposal.
 The application should include the following information:

 Biographies of Major participant(s).
-Applicants should provide a one-page bio showing only relevant experience of the owner.
-Major participants can be defined as the business owner, organization leader, financial management officer, and/or Project manager/daily supervisor of the proposed project.
+The applicant should provide a one-page bio showing only relevant experience of the major participants.
+Major participants can be defined as the business owner, organization leader, financial management officer, and/or Program manager/daily supervisor of the proposed Program.

 Historic impact.
-Applicants should provide any relevant information regarding awards, community contributions, and recognitions to demonstrate historical significance of the business.
+The applicant should provide any relevant information regarding awards, community contributions, and recognitions to demonstrate historical significance of the business.